 Fungal meningitis is a rare type of meningitis.
-It stems from a fungal infection reaching the brain and spinal cord.
+It happens when a fungal infection elsewhere in the body spreads to the brain and spinal cord.
 It primarily affects people with weakened immune systems.

 Meningitis is a serious condition in which the protective lining surrounding the brain and spinal cord, known as the meninges, becomes swollen.
 This swelling can happen if germs enter the body and infect the fluid around the brain and spinal cord.